MultiverseLearningProducts/swe/src/bootcamp/wk3/day2.md

     padding: 0;
     margin: 0;
 }

-/* css for mobile goes here */
+/* put css styling for
+   mobile devices here */

 @media screen and (min-width: 40em) {
-  /* css for mid screens goes here */
+  /* put css styling for mid-sized screens here */
 }

 @media screen and (min-width: 60em) {
-  /* css for massive screens goes here */
+  /* put css styling for massive screens here */
 }
 ```
+Note that we are using `em` units here rather than `pixels`.
+This allows elements to scale if the root element changes (e.g. if a user changes their default font size, all elements on the page will scale appropriately).

 This css gives us two break points. at 40em and then at 60em.
 We remove any browser default padding or margin.
 Can you get your background color to change at the different break points?
+If you are unsure, [this tutorial](https://www.w3schools.com/cssref/css3_pr_mediaquery.asp) may help.

 ### Grid